yseulthb/yseulthb.github.io/_pages/projects.md

 Meta-analysis of all the past Mendelson Lab's studies that investigate mate preference to have a better idea of effect sizes and factors that might influence mate preference across studies.

 ### Project 3: Attractiveness of visual patterns in humans 💻
-Ongoing online experiment.
+We have an ongoing online experiment.
 Give it a try! <br>
 It takes no more than 15 minutes and it's fun to do! <br>
 ➡️ Link to the experiment: <a href="http://isemsurvey.mbb.univ-montp2.fr/pattern/">http://isemsurvey.mbb.univ-montp2.fr/pattern/</a>  <br>
 You can also share the link with your friends!